 If you don't see the AutoFill handle (the black spot on the bottom right hand corner of the active cell) it's because somebody has switched AutoFill off.

-Bring it back like this:
+To bring it back click:

-Click Office→Excel Options→Advanced
+File→Options→Advanced

 In the first section (Editing Options) check the box next to Enable fill handle and cell drag and drop.